getify/You-Dont-Know-JS/types-grammar/ch1.md

 IEEE-754[^IEEE754] is a technical standard for binary representation of decimal numbers.
 It's widely used by most computer programming languages, including JS, Python, Ruby, etc.

+I'm not going to cover it exhaustively, but I think a brief primer on how numbers work in languages like JS is more than warranted, given how few programmers have *any* familiarity with it.

-In 64-bit IEEE-754 -- so called "double-precision" because originally IEEE-754 used to be 32-bit, and now it's double that! -- the 64 bits are divided into three sections: 52 bits for the number's base value (aka, "fraction", "mantissa", or "significand"), 11 bits for the exponent to raise `2` to before multiplying, and 1 bit for the sign of the ultimate value.
+In 64-bit IEEE-754 -- so called "double-precision", because originally IEEE-754 used to be 32-bit, and now it's double that! -- the 64 bits are divided into three sections: 52 bits for the number's base value (aka, "fraction", "mantissa", or "significand"), 11 bits for the exponent to raise `2` to before multiplying, and 1 bit for the sign of the ultimate value.

 These bits are arranged left-to-right, as so (S = Sign Bit, E = Exponent Bit, M = Mantissa Bit):